 The output of the pulse timer will be on for PT time even though the input turns to false in the middle of the timing.
 This is because the timer looks for a rising edge at the input.
 With the off delay timer though the time will stop counting if the input comes back.

 These three timers are the official ones described in IEC 61131-3.
-Technically you can build all of them by using only the on delay timer.
-This is done with a little bit of ladder logic and is shown here by Shady Yehia.
+Technically you can build all of them by using only the on-delay timer.
+This is done with a little bit of ladder logic.

 Counter Function Blocks

 The next type of function blocks have not only an input and an output more.
 They also take another data type.
-It’s time to look at the counter function blocks.
+It’s time to look at the PLC counters.

 Counting is very fundamental to PLC programming.
 How many products has the machine produced?
 In which step of the sequence is the tool?
 There are many reasons to use counters in a PLC program.